alexcoplan/sama5d21-bug/README.md

 udhcpc: lease of 10.8.0.166 obtained, lease time 10800 deleting routers adding dns 10.8.0.1

+## if interface already configured, check ip with:
+ip a show dev eth0 | grep inet
 ```

 On the host, start pinging the device over the network: